leukeleu/django-dbbackup/README.md

     {servername}: Optional SERVER_NAME setting in settings.py
     {datetime}: Current datetime string (see DBBACKUP_DATE_FORMAT).
     {extension}: File extension for the current database.

-There are also two special commands READ_FILE and WRITE_FILE which take the form of a two-item list, the second item being the file to read or write.
-Please see the SQLite settings above for reference.

 ------